 The NFRMPO understands the importance of involving EJ populations in the planning process, and there is potential for NFRMPO staff to undertake a more robust EJ Plan during the lifespan of this PIP.
 This EJ Plan could include more robust analysis, additional indicators, and specific strategies for addressing disparate impacts to these communities.
 Analysis done as part of the EJ Plan will be incorporated into future iterations of the PIP and will supersede this section.
-In addition, the Title VI Plan and LEP Plan will be updated and expanded in 2019.
-These plans will build on analysis done as part of the PIP and ensure all populations are involved in the transportation planning process.
+In addition, the Title VI Plan and LEP Plan build on analysis done as part of the PIP and ensure all populations are involved in the transportation planning process.